Biodiversity changes over space, and time

 Global hotspots of plant PD and how PD scales with area compared to species richness.

-Tietje et al., New Phytol.
+Tietje et al. 2023, New Phytologist

 The drivers of global plant diversity